What Is Top Down Construction?

 2. Cast the floor slab of the first basement level.

 3. Proceed to the first stage of excavation.

 4. Start construction of the superstructure.

-5. Cast the floor slab of the second basement level Proceed to the second stage of excavation.
+5. Cast the floor slab of the second basement level and proceed to the second stage of excavation.